bwang54/bwang54.github.io/content/service/_index.md

 - Five poster presentations on a range of ETF topics.

-**2024** (18 students)
+**2024** (27 students)

-- Four poster presentations on the U.S. electric vehicle industry, inflation, and artificial intelligence in healthcare.
+- Six poster presentations on industry and macroeconomic topics, including the U.S. electric vehicle industry, inflation, and artificial intelligence in healthcare.

 **2022** (30 students)